Barnsley East and Mexborough (UK Parliament constituency)

-History

 Boundaries

 The Metropolitan Borough of Barnsley wards of Brierley, Darfield, Dearne South, Dearne Thurnscoe, Wombwell North, and Wombwell South, and the Metropolitan Borough of Doncaster wards of Mexborough and Richmond.

 Barnsley East and Mexborough constituency covered the eastern part of the Metropolitan Borough of Barnsley and included the town of Mexborough (in the borough of Doncaster).
 It bordered the constituencies of Barnsley Central, Barnsley West and Penistone, Wentworth, Don Valley, Doncaster Central, Doncaster North, Selby, and Hemsworth.

 Boundary review

-Following their review of parliamentary representation in South Yorkshire, the Boundary Commission for England has split the existing Barnsley East seat from Mexborough, to create a smaller modified Barnsley East constituency.
+Following their review of parliamentary representation in South Yorkshire, the Boundary Commission for England had split the existing Barnsley East seat from Mexborough, to create a smaller modified Barnsley East constituency.

 This means the 2005 election was the last for the Barnsley East and Mexborough constituency.
-The electoral wards used in the formation of the new East division are:
+The electoral wards used in the formation of the new East division were: